erangeljr/eddierangel.com/source/_posts/2014-03-16-design-patterns-bridge-pattern.md

 layout: post
 title:  "Design Patterns: Bridge Pattern"
 date:   2014-03-16 17:48:57
+comments: true
 categories: softwareengineering computerscience designpatterns bridgepattern
 ---

 I have been learning about different <a href="http://en.wikipedia.org/wiki/Design_Patterns">Design Patterns</a>.
 I purchased the book <a href="http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/">Design Patterns</a> by the Gang of Four and have been going through trying to implement them using C#.

 I am going to start off with the <a href="http://en.wikipedia.org/wiki/Bridge_pattern">Bridge Pattern</a>.

 The Bridge Patterns is used to decouple an abstraction from its implementation.
 This will allow them to vary independently.

 Let's say you have several types of related objects that you need to print.

 {% highlight csharp %}
 void Main()